 Growing up exploring the dense, rain forests of the eastern United States, my first steps in the desert of the Pacific Crest Trail came as an incredible shock.

 The desert offers an incredible variety of landscapes and an almost alien beauty.
 The dry weather, free of flying bugs is ideal for cowboy camping under the view of the thousands of stars visible in its unpopulated areas.
-That beauty comes at a steep cost as the risk of heat stroke and dehydration are unmatched.
-Water sources, natural and manmade, on the southern California portion of the Pacific Crest Trail can often be twenty miles apart or more.
+That beauty comes at a steep cost as the risk of heatstroke and dehydration are unmatched.
+Water sources, natural and manmade, on the southern California portion of the Pacific Crest Trail, can often be twenty miles apart or more.
 Santa Anna winds bring hot dry air from the east or westerly winds can bring strong Pacific rain storms to briefly douse the landscape.
-Through hikers, section hikers and day users need to be prepared to deal with the hot and dry temperatures.
-Hikers can combat the conditions with their choice of clothing, their ability to gather water and the timing of activities.
+Thru-hikers, section hikers, and day users need to be prepared to deal with the hot and dry temperatures.
+Hikers can combat the conditions with their choice of clothing, their ability to gather water, and the timing of activities.

-Classic desert wear has always consisted of light-colored, long sleeve loose clothing.
-The idea is to keep sun off the skin but allow for ventilation so sweat can evaporate.
+Classic desert wear has always consisted of light-colored, long-sleeve loose clothing.
+The idea is to keep the sun off the skin but allow for ventilation so sweat can evaporate.
 This strategy is perfect for riding on the back of a horse or camel, free from the effort of elevation gain.
-However, all clothing creates a microclimate and any barrier to the heat lost due to the evaporation of sweat – will prevent cooling, not help it.
+However, all clothing creates a microclimate, and any barrier to the heat lost due to the evaporation of sweat – will prevent cooling, not help it.